NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 properties:
 - `keyword` (string, or list of strings): The keyword location, which can be one of the following:
-    - `front` - The object will be placed in a line in front of the performer's start position.
+    - `adjacent` - The object will be placed next to another object.
+The other object must be referenced by the 'relative_object_label' field.
+    If multiple objects have this label, one will be randomly chosen.
     - `back` - The object will be placed in the 180 degree arc behind the performer's start position.
-    - `between` - The object will be placed between the performer's start position and another object.
+    - `behind` - The object will be placed behind another object, relative to the performer's start position.
 The other object must be referenced by the 'relative_object_label' field.
 If multiple objects have this label, one will be randomly chosen.
-    - `adjacent` - The object will be placed next to another object.
+    - `between` - The object will be placed between the performer's start position and another object.
 The other object must be referenced by the 'relative_object_label' field.
 If multiple objects have this label, one will be randomly chosen.
+    - `front` - The object will be placed in a line in front of the performer's start position.
     - `in` - The object will be placed inside a container.
 The container must be referenced by the 'container_label' field.
 If multiple objects have this label, one will be randomly chosen.
     - `in_with` - The object will be placed inside a container along with another object.
 The container must be referenced by the 'container_label' field.
 The other object must be referenced by the 'relative_object_label' field.
 If multiple objects have these label, one will be randomly chosen for each field.
+    - `occlude` - The object will be placed between the performer's start position and another object so that this object completely occludes the view of the other object.
+The other object must be referenced by the 'relative_object_label' field.
+If multiple objects have this label, one will be randomly chosen.
+    - `on_center` - The object will be placed on top of another object in the center of the bounds.
+This option is best for objects the are similar in size or for use cases where objects are desired to be centered.
+The object must be referenced by the 'relative_object_label' field.
+If multiple objects have this label, one will be randomly chosen.
+    - `on_top` - The object will be placed on top of another object in a random location.
+This option is best for when the object is significantly smaller than the object it is placed on (I.E. a small ball on a large platform).
+If the objects are similar in size (I.E. two bowls), use 'on_center'.
+The object must be referenced by the 'relative_object_label' field.
+If multiple objects have this label, one will be randomly chosen.
 - `container_label` (string, or list of strings): The label of a container object that already exists in your configuration.
 Only required by some keyword locations.